What Options Are There If I Can’t Afford Rehab?

 The government has also provided additional funding to local authorities across the UK, with the sole purpose of improving the help and support that is currently available for those suffering from addiction.
 We recommend checking with your local council for more information on what may be available to you.

-What Other Options Do I Have If I Can’t Afford Rehab?
+What Options Do I Have If I Can’t Afford Rehab?

-If you can’t afford rehab, there are several other payment options that you could seek out to help you.
+If you can’t afford rehab, there are several other available options that can help you afford rehabilitation for long-term addiction recovery.

 Support from Friends and Family Members